DrStef/Bearing-Fault-Early-Detection-with-Custom-DSP-Features_v01/README.md

 **Why 3-second super-frames?**

 - Provides excellent frequency resolution (≈ 0.33 Hz) for detecting low-frequency fault characteristic frequencies (237 Hz, 474 Hz, etc.)
+- Allows for stabilizing the magnitude and phase of FFTs compared to a frame-by-frame implementation.
 - Sufficient duration to capture several rotations of the bearing and multiple impacts
 - Widely used in industrial condition-monitoring systems (easy edge deployment)
 - Naturally compatible with human inspection and existing diagnostic rules